 “Wow,” I respond, though not I’m not really thinking, “wow.”

 Truth of the matter is that my cynical little REALTOR mind is already trying to unravel the scam.
-Even in the foreclosure jungle that is present day Scottsdale, that property simply does not exist.
-Unless it is a completely unrealistic short sale listing with nary a chance of gaining lienholder approval, a money pit of epic proportion that would make Shelly Long and Tom Hanks blanch or …
+You see, that property simply does not exist.
+Not now, nor even in the foreclosure jungle that was the tail end of the prior decade for that matter.
+Unless it is a typo, an opening bid at an auction, a money pit of epic proportions that would make Tom Hanks blanch, or …

 “The name of the subdivision wouldn’t happen to be Briarwood, would it?”